symfony/symfony-docs/contributing/documentation/overview.rst

 automatically and you can then create the Pull Request.

-If your contribution is large or if you prefer to work on your own computer, keep reading this guide to learn an alternative way to send pull requests to Symfony Documentation.
+If your contribution is large or if you prefer to work on your own computer, keep reading this guide to learn an alternative way to send pull requests to the Symfony Documentation.

 Your First Documentation Contribution